matteo015/matteo015/README.md

 - 🌱 I’m a highschool student from Brazil with great interest in problem solving/creating games with progamming.

-- Currently learning C but i'm doing an extra for expanding what i already know and stuff like that
+- 🍀Currently learning C but i'm doing an extra for expanding what i already know and stuff like that.